sava-software/sava/README.md

 ```

 #### Memory Compare Filter Program Accounts

+Retrieve all lookup tables which are active and frozen.

 Note: You will need access to an RPC node which has getProgramAccounts enabled, such as [Helius](helius.dev).